apache/sling-whiteboard/org.apache.sling.servlets.oidc-rp/README.md

     - revoked tokens
     - tokens that expired implicitly when the expiry_time is not included in the responses
 - mark all APIs with `@ProviderType` during pre-1.0 releases to allow evolving the APIs easier

+### Future plans

+- explore an AuthenticationHandler that can optionally expose the access tokens
+- investigate PKCE (RFC 7636)
+- investigate encrypted client-side storage of tokens